sixkey/py-scripts/viminidb/README.md

 ### update _predicate_ _row_fun_1_ _row_fun_2_ ...

-If row from the input table satisfies the predicate, its values are updated using the row functions so that _i_-th value of the new tuple is the result of applying _row_fun_i_ on the old row.
+If a row from the input table satisfies the predicate, its values are updated using the row functions so that _i_-th value of the new tuple is the result of applying _row_fun_i_ on the old row.

 ### remove _predicate_